 Study abroad administrative fee: $675

 Vienna Human Rights program fee: $4,875

 |Program fee includes:

 ||round-trip airfare to and from the program site

 Previous program participants report spending in the range of $200 to $275 per week on meals and incidentals while on the program, though frugal students may spend less, and others could spend much more.
 Bear in mind that the cost of living in Vienna is relatively high and that, while it is possible to live frugally, it is also possible to run short of money if you are unwary.
 It is therefore essential that you budget your funds prudently, apportioning your resources so that they last for the duration of the program.
 If you are planning to travel before or after the program or on weekends, you should budget accordingly.

 Study abroad students retain their financial aid eligibility.
 For more information about financial aid resources, please see our Tuition, Fees, and Funding section.

 The Vienna Human Rights program is open to University of Chicago undergraduate students only.
 Applications from outside the University are not accepted.

 The program is designed for undergraduates in good academic standing who are beyond their first year in the College.
 While the program stipulates no minimum grade-point average, an applicant’s transcript should demonstrate that they are a serious student who will make the most of this opportunity.
 Because the Human Rights sequence is taught in English, there is no language prerequisite, although students are encouraged to take German on campus before the program begins.

-To discuss the Vienna: Human Rights program and the possibility of participating in it, please contact Lauren Schneider.
+To discuss the Vienna: Human Rights program and the possibility of participating, please contact Eric Benjaminson.